 At the ages of 8 to 9 months, the baby has learned how to chew and maybe appropriate time to introduced soft chewable food like soft chicken meat; fish (make sure there are no bones).

 Introducing cow or goat milk has certain considerations.
 From 6 months of age cow’s milk can be mixed with other foods for the baby.
 Having cow’s or goat’s milk as a drink should begin from one year of age.
 Skimmed milk is not a good choice for children less than 5 years of age.

 FOOD PROTEIN ALLERGIES IN BABIES.

-Increasing hygiene standards have been hypothesized to be one of the contributing factors to development of allergy.
-Increasing cleanliness puts the immune system of babies at throes of under stimulation with less bacteria and viruses to fight.
-This may cause the under stimulated immune system to respond inappropriately to food proteins like milk, eggs or nuts causing an allergy.
+Increasing hygiene standards have been hypothesized to be one of the contributing factors to the development of allergy.
+Increasing cleanliness puts the immune system of babies at throes of under stimulation with fewer bacteria and viruses to fight.
+This may cause the under-stimulated immune system to respond inappropriately to food proteins like milk, eggs or nuts causing an allergy.